temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-As you can see, `Subscription` contains instances of two other data types, which will be defined as well.
+`Subscription` contains instances of two other data types that have yet to be defined.
 Let's start with `EmailInfo`.
 This struct contains the user's email address, along with the message they'll be sent.